cap-js/docs/java/plugin_concept.md

 ### Protocol Adapter

 In CAP Java the protocol adapter is the mechanism to implement inbound communication from other service to the CAP service in development.
-The task of a protocol adapter is to develop any
+The task of a protocol adapter is to translate any incoming requests (protocol) to CQL statements that then can be executed on local services.
+CAP Java comes with 2 OData protocol adapters (OData V2 and V4) but can be extended with custom implementations.

+(add details about the interfaces that can be implemented)

 ### Remote Service Adapter

+The remote service adapters are basically the counterpart of the protocol adapters.
+They take CQL statements issued locally on remote services and transform them according to the protocol of the corresponding remote service.

 ### Handlers for custom types and annotations

+Besides extending the capabilities for in- and outbound requests it is also possible to extend the behaviour of event and request handling *inside* the CAP Java runtime.
+Meaning that you can define custom handlers that react on model characteristics (common types or annotations) or also on entity values e.g. validations.

+### Putting it all together

+So, there are various ways to extend the CAP Java framework.
+You can use one or more of the mentioned techniques and combine them in one or more Maven modules.
+This totally depends on your needs and requirements.